-Capilano Tea House – A native-run company that does teas and soda.
+Capilano Tea House – An Indigenous-run company that does teas and soda.
 There were a few blends that interested me, but by then I didn’t have enough money… Weaver’s Blend in particular, off their website.
 Warm Grey as well, maybe Greeting the Sun.
 Next year, maybe.
 I’ll bring more money.

 6 Mountains Tea – I looked into them before coming, and wasn’t sure what to expect.
 Their site didn’t have a huge selection, and seemed to favour flavoured puers.
 But they were sampling some truly vintage puers on-site, which was pretty cool, although I haven’t the palate to make any comments on them.
 A 20 year old and a 40 year old sheng.
 I got a partial introduction later.

 Tea Association of Canada – They had a booth advertising information about tea, as well as the Tea Sommelier program.
 Their booth was a bit sparse, and probably could have been boosted with course and program lists from VCC, which offers the programs needed to get certified as a Tea Sommelier (unless they did have handouts, I didn’t see any).